WZBSocialScienceCenter/tmtoolkit/doc/source/development.rst

 This is the central module for text processing and text mining.

 At the core of this module, there is the :class:`~tmtoolkit.corpus.Corpus` class implemented in ``corpus/_corpus.py``.
 It takes documents with raw text as input (i.e. a dict mapping *document labels* to text strings) and applies a SpaCy NLP pipeline to it.
-After that, the corpus consists of  :class:`~tmtoolkit.corpus.Document` (implemented in ``corpus/_document.py``) objects which contain the textual data in tokenized form, i.e. as a sequence of *tokens* (roughly translated as "words" but other text contents such as numbers and punctation also form separate tokens).
+After that, the corpus consists of  :class:`~tmtoolkit.corpus.Document` (implemented in ``corpus/_document.py``) objects which contain the textual data in tokenized form, i.e. as a sequence of *tokens* (roughly translated as "words" but other text contents such as numbers and punctuation also form separate tokens).
 Each token comes along with several *token attributes* which were estimated using the NLP pipeline.
 Examples for token attributes include the Part-of-Speech tag or the lemma.

 The :class:`~tmtoolkit.corpus.Document` class stores the tokens and their "standard" attributes in a *token matrix*.
 This matrix is of shape *(N, M)* for *N* tokens and with *M* attributes.
-There are at least 2 or 3 attributes: ``whitespace`` (boolean – is there a whitespace after the token?), ``token`` (the actual token string) and optionally ``sent_start`` (only when sentence information is parsed in the NLP pipeline).
+There are at least 2 or 3 attributes: ``whitespace`` (boolean – is there a whitespace after the token?), ``token`` (the actual token, i.e. "word" type) and optionally ``sent_start`` (only given when sentence information is parsed in the NLP pipeline).

 The token matrix is a *uint64* matrix as it stores all information as *64 bit hash values*.
-This reduces memory usage and allows faster computations and data modifications.
+Compared to sequences of strings, this reduces memory usage and allows faster computations and data modifications.
 E.g., when you transform a token (lets say "Hello" to "hello"), you only do one transformation, calculate one new hash value and replace each occurrence of the old hash with the new hash.
 The hashes are calculated with SpaCy's `hash_string <https://spacy.io/api/stringstore#hash_string>`_ function.
 For fast conversion between token/attribute hashes and strings, the mappings are stored in a *bidirectional dictionary* using the `bidict <https://pypi.org/project/bidict/>`_ package.
 Each column, i.e. each attribute, in the token matrix has a separate bidict in the  ``bimaps`` dictionary that is shared between a corpus and each Document object.
 Using bidict proved to be *much* faster than using SpaCy's built in `Vocab / StringStore <https://spacy.io/api/stringstore>`_.

 Besides "standard" token attributes that come from the SpaCy NLP pipeline, a user may also add custom token attributes.
 These are stored in each document's :attr:`~tmtoolkit.corpus.Document.custom_token_attrs` dictionary that map a attribute name to a NumPy array.
+These arrays are of arbitrary type and don't use the hashing approach.
 Besides token attributes, there are also *document attributes*.
 These are attributes attached to each document, for example the *document label* (unique document identifier).
 Custom document attributes can be added, e.g. to record the publication year of a document.
+Document attributes can also be of any type and are not hashed.

 The :class:`~tmtoolkit.corpus.Corpus` class implements a data structure for text corpora with named documents.
 All these documents are stored in the corpus as :class:`~tmtoolkit.corpus.Document` objects. *Corpus functions* allow to operate on Corpus objects.
 They are implemented in ``corpus/_corpusfuncs.py``.
 All corpus functions that transform/modify a corpus, have an ``inplace`` argument, by default set to ``True``.
 If  ``inplace`` is set to ``True``, the corpus will be directly modified in-place, i.e. modifying the input corpus.
 If ``inplace`` is set to ``False``, a copy of the input corpus is created and all modifications are applied to this copy.
 The original input corpus is not altered in that case.
 The ``corpus_func_inplace_opt`` decorator is used to mark corpus functions with the in-place option.